MOSEK/mosek.rust/doc/source/api.rst

     pub fn licensecleanup (  )

 Stops all threads and delete all handles used by the license system.
-If this function is called, it must be called as the last |mosek| API call.
-No other
-|mosek| API calls are valid after this.

 Env methods
 ===========